 The stems of these plants are long, hollow and light.
-The stems grow up to the surface of water while the leaves and flowers, float on the surface of the water.
+The stems grow up to the surface of water while the leaves and flowers, float on the surface of water.

-Some aquatic plants are totally submerged in water.
-All parts of such plants grow under water.
+Some aquatic plants are submerged in water.
+All parts of such plants are under water.
 Some of these plants have narrow and thin ribbon-like leaves.
 These can bend in the flowing water.
 In some submerged plants, leaves are often highly divided, through which the water can easily flow without damaging them.

-Frogs usually have ponds as their habitat.
-Frogs can bottom.
-Some stay both inside the pond water as well as move on land.
+Frogs usually live in ponds.
+Frogs can stay both inside the water as well as move on land.
 They have strong back legs that help them in leaping and catching their prey.
 They have webbed feet which help them swim in water.